-Platanos al caldero are not a dessert.
+Plátanos al Caldero (Caramelized Ripe Plantains) is not a dessert.
 You heard right.
-It is a side dish that pleases our taste for mixing the sweet and savory.
+It's a side dish that pleases our taste for mixing sweet and savory.

 - 4 tablespoons of oil